 HTML File – Select this option to enable and access the HTML template parameters.

 Choose a template and then click the Edit Template button to open the template settings.

 Format – Choose the file format.

-.htm Output File – By default, the HTML file is added to the output folder (that is set in the Output section).
+Output File – The output file name.
+Click the folder icon to the file’s location.
+By default, the HTML file is added to the output folder.
+By default, the HTML file is added to the output folder (that is set in the Output panel).

 The context menu is the panorama’s menu that pops up when you right-click in the image.

 Menu Links – Here you can add links as menu items.
 Double-click in table or click the plus symbol to add the first item.
 In the top row, add the text that should be linked.
 Click the plus to add more, click the x to delete, grab the handle on the left to rearrange. ★ These menu links can also contain only text and no URLs.

 Add Projection items – Select to add options for switching the projection in the player.

 Add ‘Fullscreen’ item – Select to add a menu option to go into Fullscreen mode.

 Add ‘VR’ item – When selected, an Enter VR item will appear in the context menu.
 It will detect when a wired headset is connected to the computer.